Union City High School (New Jersey): Athletics

 The Union City High School Soaring Eagles compete in the Hudson County Interscholastic League, which is comprised of public and private high schools in Hudson County and was established following a reorganization of sports leagues in North Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the 2010 realignment, the school had been assigned to the North Jersey Tri-County Conference for the 2009-10 season.
 With 2,713 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in the Liberty Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group V North for football for 2018–2020.
+The school was classified by the NJSIAA as Group V North for football for 2024–2026, which included schools with 1,317 to 5,409 students.

 Union City High school fields interscholastic teams in football, wrestling, basketball, soccer, volleyball, bowling, baseball, cross county, swimming, softball, bowling, tennis and track and field.

 Union City High School's first head football coach was Joe Rotondi, previously the coach at Union Hill High School, who was appointed to the position when that school merged with Emerson High School for the 2008-09 season.
-Due to a less successful than anticipated record (5-5 in 2008 and 3-7 in 2009), he was replaced by former James J. Ferris High School coach Wilbur Valdez in early 2010.
-Since opening, the school developed a rivalry with North Bergen High School, with Union City leading 6-4 through 2017.
+Due to a less successful than anticipated record (5–5 in 2008 and 3–7 in 2009), he was replaced by former James J. Ferris High School coach Wilbur Valdez in early 2010.
+Since opening, the school developed a rivalry with North Bergen High School, with Union City leading 6–4 through 2017.
 NJ.com listed the rivalry at number 30 on its 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
-The Eagles went on to play the North I Group V sectional state finals against Montclair High School losing 35-14 in 2017 and losing to Piscataway High School 28-7 in 2018 in the North II Group V finals.
+The Eagles went on to play the North I Group V sectional state finals against Montclair High School losing 35–14 in 2017 and losing to Piscataway High School 28-7 in 2018 in the North II Group V finals.
+The team won their first North II Group V state sectional title in 2023 with a 24–17 against Phillipsburg High School in the championship game played at Maloney Stadium.

-The boys basketball team won the North I Group IV sectional final Group IV vs. Hackensack High School in a 58-54 victory in 2019, coming back from an 18-point deficit to win the program's first title.
-The Soaring Eagles also won the 2019 Hudson County Tournament vs. Marist High School winning 64-55.
+The boys basketball team won the North I Group IV sectional final against Hackensack High School in a 58–54 victory in 2019, coming back from an 18-point deficit to win the program's first title.
+The Soaring Eagles also won the 2019 Hudson County Tournament vs. Marist High School by a score of 64-55.

-The boys soccer team won the Hudson County Tournament final against Harrison High School winning 4-1 in 2018 as the 13th-seed team in the tourney.
+The boys soccer team won the Hudson County Tournament final in 2018 against Harrison High School by a 4–1 score as the 13th-seed team in the tourney.

+Administration

+The school's principal is Ryan Lewis.
+His core administration team includes three assistant principals.